Hemp: Producers

 Air-dried stem yields in Ontario have from 1998 and onward ranged from 2.6 to 14.0 tons of dry, retted stalks per hectare (1–5.5 t/ac) at 12% moisture.
 Yields in Kent County, have averaged 8.75 t/ha (3.5 t/ac).
 Northern Ontario crops averaged 6.1 t/ha (2.5 t/ac) in 1998.
 Statistic for the European Union for 2008 to 2010 say that the average yield of hemp straw has varied between 6.3 and 7.3 ton per ha.
 Only a part of that is bast fiber.
-Around one ton of bast fiber and 2–3 tons of core material can be decorticated from 3–4 tons of good-quality, dry-retted straw.
+Around one ton of bast fiber and 2 tons of core material can be decorticated from 3 to 4 tons of good-quality, dry-retted straw.
 For an annual yield of this level is it in Ontario recommended to add nitrogen (N):70–110 kg/ha, phosphate (P_{2}O_{5}): up to 80 kg/ha and potash (K_{2}O): 40–90 kg/ha.

 The average yield of dry hemp stalks in Europe was 6 ton/ha (2.4 ton/ac) in 2001 and 2002.

 FAO argue that an optimum yield of hemp fiber is more than 2 tons per ha, while average yields are around 650 kg/ha.

 Australia

-In the Australian states of Tasmania, Victoria, Queensland, Western Australia, New South Wales, and most recently, South Australia, the state governments have issued licenses to grow hemp for industrial use.
+Hemp is legal to grow in all Australian states, and state governments regulate this through issuing licenses to grow hemp for industrial use.
 The first to initiate modern research into the potential of cannabis was the state of Tasmania, which pioneered the licensing of hemp during the early 1990s.
-The state of Victoria was an early adopter in 1998, and has reissued the regulation in 2008.
+The state of Victoria was an early adopter in 1998, and recently proposed stand-alone industrial hemp legislation.

 Queensland has allowed industrial production under license since 2002, where the issuance is controlled under the Drugs Misuse Act 1986.

 Western Australia enabled the cultivation, harvest and processing of hemp under its Industrial Hemp Act 2004, New South Wales now issues licenses under a law, the Hemp Industry Regulations Act 2008 (No 58), that came into effect as of 6 November 2008.

-Most recently, South Australia legalized industrial hemp under South Australia's Industrial Hemp Act 2017, which commenced on 12 November 2017.
+Most recently, South Australia legalised industrial hemp under South Australia's Industrial Hemp Act 2017, which commenced on 12 November 2017.